uw-reti/tricycle/scenarios/README.md

 •	Wolsong Tritium Removal Facility (WTRF) will operate until 2032 and still be able to remove tritium from the shutdown reactors.
 The reactor lifetimes include 18 months of post shutdown processing.
 •	Wolsong 1 was permanently shut down in 2022.
 •	Tritium production factor is 0.26 kg/GWe/fpy.

-## Abdou Scenario Assumptions

-There are 18.5 kg of tritium in 2003.
-The design power was used for each reactor.
-Tritium production factor is 0.2 kg/GWe/fpy.

-Canadian Tritium
-* Reactors are refurbished according to schedule.

-Korean Tritium
-* Production starts in 2007 with WTRF coming online.
-* There is no refurbishment of these reactors.